-The times of the sequences set to match a specific execution time
+End times of sequences set to match a specific execution time

 You can specify a time for the Sync multi-sequence block using the duration property.
 If the execution time of the instructions and flow-control statements in the sequences are known at compile time, HVI adjusts the final times so that all of the sequences in the Sync multi-sequence block end at the time you specified.